guanquann/cs3219-ay2425s1-project-g28/backend/user-service/README.md

 # User Service Guide

-> If you have not set-up either a local or cloud MongoDB, as well as Firebase, go [here](../README.md) first before proceding.
+> If you have not set-up either a local or cloud MongoDB, as well as Firebase, visit [this](../README.md) before proceeding.

-## Setting-up
+## Setting-up User Service

 1. In the `user-service` directory, create a copy of the `.env.sample` file and name it `.env`.